side-wave1

 Sunlight can be beneficial in moderation, but sunburn can trigger flare-ups.

-Yes, it can be associated with heart disease, diabetes, and other autoimmune disorders.
+Yes, it can be associated with heart disease, diabetes, and other auto-immune disorders.

 Stress can trigger flare-ups and managing stress can potentially reduce symptoms.